Nebraska

 The permanent 30-day cure period is more business-friendly than states like Colorado, where the cure period expired on January 1, 2025.
 The lack of processing thresholds means the law captures a broader range of mid-size businesses compared to states like Virginia or Connecticut, which require businesses to process data from a minimum number of consumers.

 The small business exemption for general provisions, combined with the prohibition on sensitive data sales for all businesses, creates a layered approach.
-Small businesses can process personal data without full compliance, but they cannot sell sensitive data without consent regardless of their size.
+Small businesses can process personal data without full compliance with the NDPA's access, deletion, and portability requirements, but they cannot sell sensitive data without consent regardless of their size.

 Filing a Complaint